The HealthCert Certificate and Professional Diploma Program in Dermoscopy represents a blend of both terminologies,

-Presented by leading professors, dermatologists and researchers in their respective fields, the comprehensive three-part program offers the complete package of skills to accurately diagnose a wide range of lesions on any part of the body and skin type.
+Presented by leading professors, dermatologists and researchers in their respective fields, the comprehensive three-part program offers the substantial knowledge required to accurately diagnose a wide range of lesions on any part of the body and skin type.
 Participants will gain metaphoric and geometric understanding in the management of skin cancer and be able to use the knowledge framework provided to build their own method and experience.

 EACH COURSE IS LIMITED TO 30 PLACES PER TRIMESTER

 The Professional Certificate course will provide the participants with a range of knowledge in the management of benign and malignant non-melanocytic lesions commonly seen in the practice, Melanocytic nevi, Melanoma, facial lesions and acral lesions.

 The Advanced Certificate course will provide the participants with a range of knowledge in the management of nail lesions, mucosal lesions, difficult benign lesions and Melanomas, pink tumors, rare skin tumors, and the broad spectrum of BCC and keratinocyte skin cancer.

 The Professional Diploma course will provide the participants with a range of knowledge in the management of screening children, young adults and older patients, lesions in different skin types, different types of lesions, and patients with multiple moles.

 The program is aimed at qualified general practitioners with a clinical interest in dermoscopy and the wish to

 - No previous formal training is required for the Professional Certificate course.

 - Participants of the Advanced Certificate course must have successfully completed the Professional Certificate course.